Windows XP won't load and gives an error. Windows won't boot, what should I do? Recovering boot files

 6. All other external devices.

-If this does not help, disconnect the keyboard and mouse: you need to eliminate all possible sources of the problem.
+If this does not help, disconnect the keyboard and mouse: you need to exclude all possible sources of malfunction.

-Internal components can also be the cause, for example RAM.
-In a desktop PC, you can check the performance of the RAM by connecting the brackets one by one.
+It may also be due to internal components, such as RAM.
+On a desktop PC, you can check the performance of the RAM by connecting the strips one by one.

 takprosto.cc

 If the computer does not turn on at all, pay attention to the power cable and sockets.
-Don't forget the power switch on the back of the desktop case.
+Don't forget the power switch on the back of your desktop computer.

-If everything works at this level, but the computer still does not turn on, then most likely the problem is in the power supply, which you are unlikely to be able to fix yourself: you will have to replace or repair it by a specialist.
+If everything works at this level, but the computer still does not turn on, then most likely the problem is in the power supply, which you are unlikely to be able to fix yourself: you will have to replace it or have it repaired by a specialist.

 It is possible that the computer turns on, but only for a short time.
-It's the same problem with the power supply.
+This is the same problem with the power supply.

-The BIOS or UEFI settings may be set to boot from an external device or other logical partition, and not from the system drive.
-You can restore the default settings like this:
+IN BIOS settings or UEFI may be set to boot from an external device or other logical partition rather than from the system drive.
+You can restore default settings like this:

 1. To restart a computer.

-2. Immediately after the restart, press the system key, for example F2.
-This may be another key: usually during system boot, it can be found at the bottom of the screen with the logo of the manufacturer of the laptop or motherboard.
+2. Immediately after restarting, press the system key, for example F2.
+This may be another key: usually during system boot it can be found at the bottom of the screen with the logo of the laptop or motherboard manufacturer.

 3. In the settings, set the desired disk to the first place in the boot.